 So, what to do?
 First, before on-boarding a new member, manage expectations with existing team members.
 If possible, get them involved in spinning up their new teammate.
 Remind them the new person is going through their own forming, storming, and norming phases.
 Get them to realize that it is in the team’s interests to help the person along.
 Make it clear to your team that your intent is to do everything possible, with their help, to help the new person become a valuable member of the team.
 Also reassure them that if the new person turns out not to be a good fit for the team, you will have the courage to make that call.

-Jennifer Landers, a recent graduate of our Leadership Excellence Course in Indianapolis faced just this situation and developed her own on-boarding process for a new team member.
+Jennifer Landers, a recent graduate in Indianapolis faced just this situation and developed her own on-boarding process for a new team member.
 She shares these steps:

 What a great way to set the new teammate up for success!
 Do you have your own techniques for on-boarding new team members?
 Please share in comments.